Skip to content

 INSPECTION

-All items of equipment which are in regular use shall be subjected to periodic formal inspection (test and tagging) and where applicable, servicing in accordance with the manufacturer’s instructions.
+All items of equipment that are in regular use shall be subjected to periodic formal inspection (testing and tagging) and, where applicable, servicing in accordance with the manufacturer’s instructions.
 Where an operator is not competent to carry out this inspection, the inspection shall be carried out by an operator who is competent or a height safety supervisor.

 Key things to inspect on your PPE include.